DEADyaMURDAhead/pistar-stability-ceiling-model/README.md

 **A Unified Model of Performance Stability, Lock‑In, and Post‑Render Dynamics**

 **Author:** DEADyaMURDAhead / Caleb Joe Bastian

-### Author's Note — Origin
+## Author's Note —

-I purchased my first prebuilt gaming PC on **March 4, 2026**.
-I had never owned a PC before.
+- I bought my first PC on March 4, 2026.
+I have no formal lab, no prior benchmarking experience, and no dataset beyond what I observed myself.

-While gaming over the next few weeks I started noticing the same thing: games felt smoother when I lowered the internal resolution, even though the output stayed the same.
-I didn't keep written logs or charts — I worked it out in my head during play sessions.
+- I noticed consistent performance patterns while playing Call of Duty on that PC (March–April 2026) and wrote down FPS, GPU%, and temperature changes from memory.
+- The FPS gain ranges cited in this repo (1.66×–2.53×) are not from testing I performed.
+They are synthesized from memory of multiple public hardware reviews I read online between 2021–2024.

-I used AI tools to help me turn those mental observations into clear definitions and math.
-That became the Π*, Φ, Λ, and Ω terms you see here.
-I published the framework on **April 24, 2026** (about seven weeks later) on GitHub and Zenodo (DOI: 10.5281/zenodo.19727850) so others could read, test, and correct it.
+- I used AI tools (ChatGPT, Copilot, and Meta AI) to help formalize those observations into the PiStar Stability Ceiling Model and to write the equations and documentation.

-This is a conceptual model based on personal observation and AI-assisted formalization, not a lab study with instrumented data.
-I am sharing it openly as a starting point.
+- This is not a peer-reviewed study.
+It is a personal documentation project intended to be fully transparent about its origins and limitations.
 **Version:** 1.0
 **Date:** April 24, 2026